Domaine de Villeneuve

 They have 8 hectares of vines, some are around a century old, mainly of Grenache but also with smaller numbers of Mourvèdre, Syrah, Cinsault and Clairette.
 The vines grow across three soil types: sand, clay and limestone; gravel; and soil containing “galets” – small pebbles that retain heat during the day to keep the vines warm at night.
 The land is ploughed by horse, and biodynamic practises have taken place here since 2007, when it was certified as such.

-The domain produces only small yields, at around 24 to 28 hl/ha, and up to 20,000 cases every vintage.
+The domain produces only small yields, at around 24 to 28 hl/ha, and up to 20,000 bottles every vintage.
 Fermentation takes place in cement tanks.